lightbend/lightbend-orchestration-docs/src/main/paradox/features/secrets.md

 ## Secrets

 A non-blocking secrets API is available for Kubernetes.
 The secrets must be declared in the `build.sbt` file, and then they can be accessed at runtime using the provided libraries.
-This feature will be made available for DC/OS at a later date.

 #### Project

 For example, given the following `build.sbt` setting: